Popular Punjabi rapper Sidhu Moose Wala shot dead at 28

 The rapper joined India’s Congress Party last year and unsuccessfully ran in the state’s assembly elections.

-Punjab’s chief minister Bhagwant Mann said “no culprit will be spared” and that he was deeply shocked and saddened by the murder.
+Punjab’s chief minister Bhagwant Mann said “no culprit will be spared” and that he was deeply shocked and saddened by the killing.

 Rahul Gandhi, a senior Congress leader, took to Twitter to express his condolences over the killing.